brightonc12/birdie-test/README.md

    ```
    npm run dev
    ```
-2. Start the React app  (Run the following commands within the `front-end` folder)
+2. Start the React index  (Run the following commands within the `front-end` folder)

     a.
 Install the dependencies
    ```